Kenya is Officially a middle income country

-Consequently, the rebasing found that GDP per capita has risen to US$1246, catapulting the country into a middle income economy.
-The World’s bank entry into middle income economy is US$1035, meaning that Kenya has just passed the threshold.
+Consequently, the rebasing found that GDP per capita has risen to US$1246, catapulting the country into a middle-income economy.
+The World’s bank entry into the middle-income economy is US$1035, meaning that Kenya has just passed the threshold.

 The rebase also improved on another of our earlier reports which stated that Kenya’s GDP would be US$53 billion.
 That level was reached in 2012 and by December 31, 2013, the economy’s size was $55.2 billion. http://eaers.blogspot.com/2014/07/kenyas-gdp-to-shoot-to-53bn-on-rebase.html

 Previously its gross value added estimates were just below a third of its real value.
 By 2013 for instance its GVA was estimated at US$941 million while the sector is nearly five times larger.
-The new data found that the sector’s GVA was US$4.2 billion, the fast growing ICT sector was also in this category.
-While it’s gross Value Added was estimated at just below one billion dollars, it is worth US$2 billion.
-Other sectors that were significantly under estimated included agriculture and financial service.
+The new data found that the sector’s GVA was US$4.2 billion, the fast-growing ICT sector was also in this category.
+While its gross Value Added was estimated at just below one billion dollars, it is worth US$2 billion.
+Other sectors that were significantly underestimated included agriculture and financial services.

-Due to the previous undervaluation even GDP growth rates were not accurate.
-For instance GDP is 2008 was estimated to have grown by 1.3 per cent.
+Due to the previous undervaluation, even GDP growth rates were not accurate.
+For instance, GDP in 2008 was estimated to have grown by 1.3 percent.
 The rebased data shows that growth rate was 0.2 per cent.